boutaga/RAG-Search-LAB/README.md

 ## MCP Server for SD Agent

-A new MCP server project `custom-agent-tools` has been added to this repository to support the Service Desk AI Agent with modular tools and resources.
+A new MCP server project `custom-agent-tools` (TypeScript, v0.1) and `custom-agent-tools-py` (Python/Langchain, v0.2) have been added to this repository to support the Service Desk AI Agent with modular tools and resources.

 ### Features added in MCP server: